Skip to main content

 The Pre-Professional Scholars Program (PPSP) grants undergraduate admission and conditional admission to Case Western Reserve's School of Medicine or School of Dental Medicine.

 Admission to PPSP is highly competitive.
-Outstanding students who are not selected for the program still may be considered for undergraduate admission to Case Western Reserve; many choose to enroll in the first-year class.
+Outstanding students who are not selected for the program are still considered for undergraduate admission to Case Western Reserve; many choose to enroll in the first-year class.

 Note: PPSP is an application plan for first-year students and differs from our combined graduate study programs; we offer a number of combined degree programs to which you can apply after admission.